UKHO/admiralty-design-system/README.md

 Angular library with custom component implementations for the UKHO Design System, using styles from @ukho/styles.

+### Storybook

+This project features a component sandbox using Storybook.

+To start storybook:

+- Go to `design-system/projects/components`

+- Install all dependencies using `yarn install`

+- Run `yarn run storybook`

+- Storybook will launch in your browser

 ### Installation

 To install the Design System in a web application project, ensure you are running Angular 9 or higher.